pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ### <a id="tdp-remote-cluster"></a> Tanzu Developer Portal to Remote Kubernetes Cluster Authentication

-Several plugins within the Tanzu Developer Portal, such as the Runtime Resource Viewer, Supply Chain Visualization, and Security Analysis GUI require authentication to remote Kubernetes clusters to query Kubernetes resources.
+Several plug ins within the Tanzu Developer Portal, such as the Runtime Resource Viewer, Supply Chain Visualization, and Security Analysis GUI require authentication to remote Kubernetes clusters to query Kubernetes resources.

-To do so, the plugins must authenticate to the Kubernetes API on remote clusters.
+To do so, the plug ins must authenticate to the Kubernetes API on remote clusters.
-This authentication can be configured in two ways: a shared Kubernetes service account that all users will use to authenticate to remote clusters, and by setting up an authentication provider for the remote cluster.
+This authentication can be configured in two ways: a shared Kubernetes service account that all users use to authenticate to remote clusters, and by setting up an authentication provider for the remote cluster.
 As best security practice, VMware recommends setting up a remote authentication provider for the Kubernetes cluster.